-Diane Smith-Gander is Non-Executive Director AGL Energy, Wesfarmers Limited, Chair of Safe Work Australia, Asbestos Safety & Eradication Council, and Board Member of Keystart Loans, Norton Rose Fulbright Australia and CEDA.
-She is the Immediate Past President of Chief Executive Women.
+Diane Smith-Gander is non-executive director AGL Energy, Wesfarmers Limited, Chair of Safe Work Australia, Chair of the Asbestos Safety and Eradication Council, a board member of Keystart Loans, member of Norton Rose Fulbright Australia partnership council, CEDA and is the Immediate Past President of Chief Executive Women.

 Diane has held a wide range of non-executive roles in the past including Chairman of Broadspectrum Limited, Deputy Chairperson of NBNCo, Non-Executive Director of the CBH Group, Commissioner of Tourism WA and Board Member of the Committee for Perth.

 Diane’s last executive role was Group Executive at Westpac; a member of the leadership team of the corporation, responsible for all information technology, back office operations, global vendor management and property.
 Diane was a General Manager at Westpac for 10 years in the 1990s responsible for back office functions, retail networks and support functions.

 Prior to re-joining Westpac Diane was a partner at McKinsey & Company in Washington and New Jersey serving clients in diverse industries globally.
 Diane became a senior advisor to McKinsey in Australia in 2016.

 Diane has been active in sports administration and is a past Chairman of both Basketball Australia Limited, the sport’s peak body, and the Australian Sports Drug Agency, the government agency responsible for deterring the use of performance enhancing drugs.